BraydenPark/llm-prompt-injection-guide/README.md

 - Exploitability (Easy to Hard)
 - Mitigations (Possible defenses)

-See ['rating-matrix.csvv'](rating-matrix.csv) for a structured overview.
+See ['rating-matrix.csv'](rating-matrix.csv) for a structured overview.

 ## 3. Defense Strategies